Golden age of American animation: The Van Beuren Corporation

-That same year, as other studios were putting animated cartoons in Technicolor as an answer to Disney's Silly Symphonies cartoon series, Van Beuren Studio abandoned its remaining cartoons and answered Disney's use of Technicolor by creating the Rainbow Parade series, which was all color.
+That same year, as other studios were making animated cartoons in Technicolor in response to Disney's Silly Symphonies cartoon series, Van Beuren Studio abandoned its remaining cartoons and created the Rainbow Parade series, which was all color.
 However, the series was not a success, and by 1936, RKO Pictures, the distributor of Van Beuren's cartoons, ended their contract with them to distribute Disney's cartoons instead.
 Van Beuren closed the studio in 1938 and died soon afterwards.
-Most of its staff either moved to Terrytoons, Fleischer Studios or other studios in the East or West Coast.
+Most of its staff either moved to Terrytoons, Fleischer Studios, or other studios in the East or West Coast.

 Van Beuren Studios and Fleischer Studios were cited as causing the formation of the Screen Cartoonist's Guild in 1938, with the former studio being noted for its poor treatment of union workers by either Van Beuren himself or director Burt Gillett.
 Van Beuren has said to have closed his studio as he refused to accept unionization within his business.

 The Iwerks Studio/Cartoon Films Ltd

 In 1930, distributor Pat Powers convinced Walt Disney animator Ub Iwerks to leave the Disney studio and create his own, believing that Iwerks was responsible for much of Disney's early success.
 Iwerks opened his studio that year with Powers as his financial backer.
-Iwerk's first made cartoons for Metro-Goldwyn-Mayer, creating characters such as Flip the Frog and Willie Whopper.
+Iwerks' studio first made cartoons for Metro-Goldwyn-Mayer, creating characters such as Flip the Frog and Willie Whopper.
 MGM later ended distributing his cartoons in favor of releasing Harman and Ising's cartoons.

-After his stay with MGM, Iwerks' cartoons were distributed by Celebrity Pictures, and Iwerks answered Disney's use of Technicolor and created the ComiColor Cartoon series, which aired cartoons in two-strip Cinecolor.
+After his stay with MGM, Iwerks' cartoons were distributed by Celebrity Pictures, and Iwerks responded to Disney's use of Technicolor by creating the ComiColor Cartoon series, films made in two-strip Cinecolor.
 However, by 1936, the Iwerks Studio began to experience financial setbacks after Powers withdrew financial aid.
 After animating at Warner Bros.
-Pictures, creating Gabby Goat and subcontracting cartoons for Columbia Pictures for some time, Iwerks returned to Disney in 1940, where he worked as the head of the "special effects development" division until his death in 1971.
+Pictures, creating Gabby Goat and subcontracting cartoons for Columbia Pictures for some time, Iwerks returned to Disney in 1940, where he worked as the head of the special effects development division until his death in 1971.

 Iwerks left behind his animation studio following his return to Disney.
 It was soon reorganized as Cartoon Films Ltd, with British-based angel investor Lawson Harris becoming the studio producer and Paul Fennell the director.
-The studio's main output was commercial animation, but were most known for their specialties for Columbia.
-One short-lived series, The Changing World, starring journalist Raymond Gram Swing, was planned to have six shorts produced and was intended to document events before and during World War II, but was later scrapped after two shorts.
+The studio's main output was commercial animation, but it was most known for its specialties for Columbia.
+One short-lived series, The Changing World, starring journalist Raymond Gram Swing, was planned to have six shorts produced documenting events before and during World War II, but was scrapped after two shorts.
 Another short entitled The Carpenters (1941) was produced and featured the antics of Mr. Teewilliger and his bumbling employees Clancy and Herman.
 The studio continued to produce animated commercials following their work with Columbia.